-This term often causes confusion because it is used in the relevant literature different and often wrong.
+This term often causes confusion, as it is used in the relevant literature different and often wrong.
 According to "Duden" is a variety (lat.
 Varietas, dt.
 Abart or sport, sometimes also race) within a biological classification a slightly different form of a species (lat.
 Species).
-In the "Roche Encyclopaedia Medicine", a variety is one of the subspecies subordinate variety, sometimes also referred to as a type .
-A variant (modification, variety, type, English variant) means a deviation from the comparison or standard type or norm (slightly changed form of something).
+In the "Roche Encyclopaedia Medicine" a variety is one of the subspecies subordinate varieties or varieties, which was formerly also referred to as a type .
+A variant (modification, variety, variant, English variant) means a deviation from the comparison or standard type or norm (slightly changed form of something).
 This term is not used in connection with the botanical order.
 In general parlance, however, little distinction is made between the two terms variety and variant.

-At im glossary contained varieties are often also varieties, variants or Klonmutanten, by mutation have arisen.
-These differ externally in a few characteristics (eg in the berry color, in the taste or in the leaf shape ), but are due to the (largely) identical genotypes Ampelographisch as identical grape variety.
-Significant examples of this are the three varieties of the Traminer, as Pinot Noir.
-Pinot Gris and Pinot Blanc, These are two grape variety groups that are in the genotype are not distinguishable.
+At the wine Glossary contained varieties are often varieties, variants or Klonmutanten, by mutation have arisen.
+These differ externally in a few characteristics (eg in the berries colour, in the taste or in the leaf shape ), but are due to the (largely) identical genotypes Ampelographisch as identical Rebsorte.
+Significant examples of this are the three varieties of the Traminer, such as Pinot Noir.
+Pinot gris and Pinot Blanc, These are two grape variety groups, which in the genotype are not distinguishable.
 However, they are managed in practice as independent grape varieties.
 See also below synonym,